kora-projects/kora-docs/mkdocs/docs/en/documentation/general.md

 - Large set of preconfigured integrations
 - Observability, tracing, metrics according to `OpenTelemetry` standard and logging for all modules
 - Easy and rapid testing with [JUnit5](junit5.md)
-- Simple and detailed documentation supported by [examples of working services](../examples/kora-examples.md)
+- Simple and detailed documentation supported by [guides and examples of working services](../guides/home.md)

 In order to achieve high-performance and efficient code, Kora stands on these principles: